fiorella-jaramillo/fmjg/docs/project/1 documentation.md

 This is the resume in GIFs of the two weeks of documentation of joyful, stressful, and very fun workshop **Tech Beyond the Myth**.

 *********
-    Chapter #0      TAKE OUT YOUR TOOLKIT: WE ARE GOING TO OPEN SOME TOYS
+    Chapter #0      TAKE OUT YOUR TOOLKIT: We are going to open some toys
 ![](../images/documentation/videogif/1a.gif) ![](../images/documentation/videogif/2a.gif) ![](../images/documentation/videogif/3a.gif)

 *********
-    Chapter #1      TAKE OUT YOUR TOOLKIT: WE ARE GOING TO OPEN SOME TOYS
+    Chapter #1      FORENCIC REPORT: Open the Apple Computer 2006
 ![](../images/documentation/videogif/4a.gif) ![](../images/documentation/videogif/5a.gif) ![](../images/documentation/videogif/6a.gif)

 *********
-    Chapter #2      TAKE OUT YOUR TOOLKIT: WE ARE GOING TO OPEN SOME TOYS
+    Chapter #2      START THE GAME: Who wants to start?
 ![](../images/documentation/videogif/7a.gif) ![](../images/documentation/videogif/8a.gif) ![](../images/documentation/videogif/9a.gif)

 *********